 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
 Prerequisites may be taken at any accredited college or university.
-Correspondence courses will not be accepted for any of the prerequisite course work.
+Correspondence courses will not be accepted for any of the prerequisite course work

-Written Communication, One Course: English Composition 3 cr.
+Written Communication, One Course:English Composition 3 cr.

-Verbal Communication, C Dne 3 cr.
+Verbal Communication, One Course:Speech Communication 3 cr.

-Course:

-Speech Communicatio n

 College Mathematics 3 cr.

 Psychology 3 cr.

 Social Problems 3 cr.

 Human Biology I/II or Human Anatomy 6 cr.